Crisis of the Third Century: History

-After the Roman Empire had been stabilized, once again, after the turmoil of the Year of the Five Emperors (193) in the reign of Septimius Severus, the later Severan dynasty lost more and more control.

-The army required larger and larger bribes to remain loyal.
-Septimius Severus raised the pay of legionaries, and gave substantial donativum to the troops.
+Septimius Severus, in order to maintain the loyalty of the armies, raised the pay of legionaries, and gave substantial donatives to the troops.
+This policy was maintained by his successors in the Severan dynasty.
+Over time the army required larger and larger bribes to remain loyal.
 The large and ongoing increase in military expenditure caused problems for all of his successors.
-His son Caracalla raised the annual pay and lavished many benefits on the army in accordance with the advice of his father to keep their loyalty, and considered dividing the Empire into eastern and western sectors with his brother Geta to reduce the conflict in their co-rule.
-But with the major influence of their mother, Julia Domna, this division of the empire was not possible.

 Instead of warring in foreign lands, the Roman empire was increasingly put on the defensive by marauding enemies and civil wars.
 This cut off the essential source of income gained from plundering enemy countries, while opening up the Roman countryside to economic devastation from looters both foreign and domestic.
 Frequent civil wars contributed to depletion of the army's manpower, and drafting replacement soldiers strained the labour force further.
-Fighting on multiple fronts, increasing size and pay of the army, increasing cost of transport, populist "bread and circuses" political campaigns, inefficient and corrupt tax collection, unorganised budgeting, and paying off foreign nations for peace all contributed to financial crisis.
+Fighting on multiple fronts, increasing size and pay of the army, increasing cost of transport, populist "bread and circuses" political campaigns, inefficient and corrupt tax collection, unorganised budgeting, and paying off foreign nations for peace all contributed to the financial crisis.
 The emperors responded by confiscating assets and supplies to combat the deficit.

 The situation of the Roman Empire became dire in 235.
 Many Roman legions had been defeated during a previous campaign against Germanic peoples raiding across the borders, while the emperor Severus Alexander had been focused primarily on the dangers from the Sassanid Empire.
 Leading his troops personally, the emperor resorted to diplomacy and accepting tribute to pacify the Germanic chieftains quickly, rather than military conquest.
-According to Herodian this cost Severus Alexander the respect of his troops, who may have felt that more severe punishment was required for the tribes that had intruded on Rome's territory.
+According to Herodian, this cost Severus Alexander the respect of his troops, who may have felt that more severe punishment was required for the tribes that had intruded on Rome's territory.
 The troops assassinated Severus Alexander and proclaimed the new emperor to be Maximinus Thrax, commander of one of the legions present.